mortang2410/dotfiles/README.md

 Dotfile
 ==============

 Legal disclaimer: This config is not responsible for blowing your PC up yadda yadda.
 Typos abound.

 These are my dotfiles.
 Useful for setting up quickly on new machines.
 Right now it contains my configuration for

 - vim (THE text editor) and nvim/neovim (a newer version of vim, with fewer hassles and very active development).
 They can mostly use the same plugins.

-- tmux: a program that lets terminal applications run in the background, as well as rearranging them on the terminal screen
+- tmux: a program that lets CLI applications (command line interface) run in the  background, as well as rearranging them on the terminal screen.

 - zsh: an awesome shell, which is the interactive program that allows you to launch stuff / execute commands in terminals.